p-kovacs/advent-of-code-2020/README.md

 # Advent of Code 2020

 Solutions for puzzles of "Advent of Code 2020", written in Java 11.

-Visit [https://adventofcode.com/2020](https://adventofcode.com/2020) for the puzzle descriptions.
+Visit https://adventofcode.com/2020 for the puzzle descriptions.

 ## How to use

 Execute `./gradlew run -Pday=<number>` to run the solution for the given day.
 For example, `./gradlew run -Pday=3`.

-You will need Java 11 or newer specified in `JAVA_HOME`.
+Java 11 (or newer) is required to be specified in `JAVA_HOME`.

 ## Input files

 For each day, the corresponding input files in `src/main/resources` contain my personal input data.
 You can replace them with your own ones.